-The insider administration is organised according to the applicable European Union and local laws and regulations.
-The Board has also approved Group-wide rules to facilitate for employees to comply with the applicable rules and to ensure that inside information is identified as such and treated in an appropriate manner.
+Insider administration is organised according to the applicable European Union and local laws and regulations.
+The Board has also approved groupwide rules to facilitate employees' compliance with the applicable rules and to ensure that inside information is identified as such and treated appropriately.

-Nordea has identified members of the Board and Group Executive Management (GEM) as well as the Chief Executive Audit as persons discharging managerial responsibilities (as defined in the EU's Market Abuse Regulation (MAR)) who, along with persons closely associated with them, are required to notify Nordea and the relevant Financial Supervisory Authority of their transactions in the financial instruments issued by Nordea.
-Nordea publishes such transactions as stock exchange releases.
+The Company has identified members of the Board and GLT as well as the Chief Audit Executive as persons discharging managerial responsibilities (as defined in the EU Market Abuse Regulation No 596/2014 (MAR)) who, along with persons closely associated with them, are required to notify the Company and the relevant financial supervisory authority of their transactions in the financial instruments issued by Nordea.
+The Company publishes such transactions through stock exchange releases.

 Nordea does not maintain a permanent insider register under MAR.
 Insiders are identified on a case-by-case basis for specific projects and are notified of their insider status.
-Persons included in a project specific insider register are prohibited from dealing in Nordea’s financial instruments as long as they are included on such list.
+Persons included in a project-specific insider register are prohibited from dealing in Nordea’s financial instruments as long as they are included on such a list.

-Nordea’s insider administration responsibilities include internal communications related to insider matters and trading restrictions, setting up and maintaining its insider registers, arranging related trainings as well as organising and overseeing compliance with the insider rules.
-Group Compliance is overall responsible for monitoring the compliance with the Group-wide rules on, inter alia, prohibition of insider trading, trading restrictions for persons discharging managerial responsibilities and personal account dealing.
+The responsibilities of Nordea’s insider administration include internal communications related to insider matters and trading restrictions, setting up and maintaining its insider registers, arranging related training as well as organising and overseeing compliance with the insider rules.
+Group Compliance bears overall responsibility for monitoring compliance with the groupwide rules on prohibition of insider trading, trading restrictions for persons discharging managerial responsibilities and personal account dealing.